CHAPTER 5

 Traci abruptly leaps out of her seat.
 “Shall I make us omelets?
 It will only take a couple of minutes.
 I’ve already whisked the eggs.”

 “Sure.
 Thanks.”
 Karen fears she might be pushing too hard.
+Damn!
+Have I blown it?

 Traci switches on the range hood at full throttle.
 The fan unleashes a mating call to the nearby warbirds.
 It occurs to Karen to suggest that the fan bearings might be worn, but she shelves this thought for now.
 Instead, she watches her sister attentively as she darts between the refrigerator, the pan drawer and the range.
 A four-slice toaster is removed from a cupboard and loaded with bread.
 She chops a thick slice of ham, and softens butter for the toast with a short burst of microwaves.
 Karen observes much nervous energy being burned.
 As if her sister were a participant in the Great British Baking Show, and is racing against the omnipresent crescendo in the soundtrack.

-Traci had collected her thoughts while she was cooking.
-Now she is willing to answer Karen’s question about skeletons.
-“Chuck did have some beef with a competitor.
+The two of them scratch butter over crisp toast.
+“About Chuck. . .”
+Traci has gathered her thoughts, much to Karen’s relief.
+“Yes, he was a good friend to me.
+But not to everyone.
+He had some beef with a competitor.
 Roger Spinnit.
 His lab specialized in synthesizing chemicals that inhibit a group of enzymes known as kinases.
-Spinnit set up a shell company, while he worked with his university to get patent protection.
-All of his reagents were named after his company.
-For example, SP-650: SP is short for Spinnit Pharmaceuticals.
-This is one of the reasons that Chuck had such a low opinion of him.
-Because Spinnit was more interested in getting rich than in advancing scientific research.
-Chuck used to say that Spinnit would see a commercial opportunity in an unflushable turd.
+He set up a shell company, while he worked with his university to get patent protection.
+Chuck had a low opinion of any scientist who was more interested in getting rich than in advancing scientific research.
+He used to say that Spinnit would see a commercial opportunity in an unflushable turd.
 He would patent it as a new material for lifejackets.”

 Karen is caught with a forkful of egg hallway to her mouth.
 She does not want her meal to go cold, but she feels the need to maintain the momentum.
 To help Traci unburden.
 “Did Spinnit’s lab make a lot of drugs?”

 Traci jabs tines in Karen’s direction, as if to pick her out from a crowd.
 “You have just proved a point that Chuck made to me.
 That Spinnit’s numbering was a ploy.
-The first chemical that Spinnit’s lab publicly disclosed was SP-51.
+The first chemical that his lab publicly disclosed was SP-51.
 The next one: SP-63.
 The numbering of subsequent molecules jumped in increments of about ten to twenty.
 To overstate their group’s synthetic capacity.

 “But you were wrong to call them drugs.
 That only happens after the FDA approves them for use.
 What Spinnit made were lead compounds.
 Test samples.
 To learn how to optimize structure and function.
 To derive precise molecular information that helps chemists design actual drugs.”

 Karen doesn’t appreciate Traci’s sudden use of exaggerated emphasis and falling intonation.
 It is her lecture voice.
 Like she needs to be the clever one.
 She avoids eye contact to help ease her irritation.
 She finds herself looking into the living room behind her sister.
 It brings a jolt of realization.
 She sees a room staged with callouts to a previous, happier life.
 The walls display a collection of watercolor prints of bucolic landscapes: river paths, forests, mountain sunsets.
-It reminds Karen that her sister used to be an active member of a women’s walking group.
+It reminds Karen that her sister used to be an active member of a walking group.
 But she hasn’t mentioned hiking during any of their recent phone calls.
 And, among the few ornaments on the shelves to the left of the fireplace, there is a rattan box from Anthropologie.
 Karen knows this is where the mahjong tiles are kept.
 When did she last play?

 What happened to the photograph on the fireplace mantle?
 Banished to some rarely-opened drawer, perhaps?
 Karen accepts that relocating to the tropical South provides an excuse to hide possessions you want to forget you once needed.
 Like winter gloves and beanies.
 But, please, not our family photos.